 Brett was named President of The Wilmington Group in November 2021.
 He first joined Wilmington Paper - The Program full time in 2008 after spending his high school and college summers working at the company for his father, Stuart Lurie, and his grandfather, Harvey Lurie.

 After joining Wilmington Paper, Brett worked closely with the leadership team to learn all aspects of the business operations.
 He spent time travelling throughout the country and internationally with Stuart to all Wilmington Paper accounts for several years, learning the business and the industry landscape before shifting into sales in 2011.

 Brett has worked to build out new segments of the business that complement the core functions of Wilmington Paper while having a positive impact on the bottom line.
 He’s used the current network of relationships in the industry to create a trash management and landfill diversion business.
 He’s also leveraged Wilmington Paper’s experience and standing in the industry to build and develop an export brokerage and trading business.

-Joshua joined Wilmington Paper full time in 2014 after first learning the business in high school, and then full time from 2006-08, where he was immersed in logistics, account management and database/digital management.
+Joshua joined Wilmington Paper - The Program full time in 2014 after first learning the business in high school, and then full time from 2006-08, where he was immersed in logistics, account management and database/digital management.
 Currently, he is the Head of Data Analytics and Information, overseeing IT, human resources, community relations, special projects, employee education and communications, and quarterly supplier reporting.

 Josh has extensive experience in the restaurant business, and was also a guitarist in the band Tokyo Rose that recorded an album and toured the US and Japan.
 Joshua has a Psychology degree from George Washington University and is fluent in American Sign Language.
 He and his wife, Erin, live in Denville, NJ and have four daughters: Lillian, Faye, and twins, Ruby and Cora.